128technology/docs/docs/intro_installation_azure.md

 }
 ```

 Click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/128technology.128technology_router_100_hourly) to go to the Marketplace.
-Click on the "Get it now" button, agree to the terms of use and privacy policy, click on the "Get started" button to enable programmatic deployment for the subscription and click the button "Save" to save the changes.
+Click on the "Get it now" button, agree to the terms of use and privacy policy of the image, click on the "Get started" button to enable programmatic deployment for the subscription and click the button "Save" to save the changes.

 ![Plans](/img/platforms_azure_programmatically.png)